LiberTEM/LiberTEM/docs/source/install.rst

     $ virtualenv -p python3 ~/libertem-venv/

-If multiple python versions are installed, replace :code:`python3` with :code:`python3.6` or above version.
+If multiple Python versions are installed, replace :code:`python3` with :code:`python3.6` or a later version.

 Replace :code:`~/libertem-venv/` with any path where you would like to create the venv.
 You can then activate the virtualenv with